 One of the highlights of my Key West trip was a day trip to the Dry Tortugas National Park.
 It is 67 miles (108 kilometers) south of the Keys and is only accessible by boat or seaplane.
 The Key West ferry offers excursions every day, but as it takes over 2 hours to travel one way, you should expect the trip to take most of your day.
 I wouldn’t recommend the boat to anyone who gets very seasick, as I felt every move.

-The park is comprised of seven Dry Tortugas islands with Fort Jefferson.
-The park offers white beaches and coral reefs and allows you to enjoy various water activities including swimming, snorkeling, and scuba diving.
+The park comprises seven Dry Tortugas islands with Fort Jefferson.
+The park offers white beaches and coral reefs and allows you to enjoy various water activities, including swimming, snorkeling, and scuba diving.

 Fort Jefferson was initially built in the 19th century as a military post to protect the U.S. southern coastline.
 It had almost 2,000 occupants at its busiest time.
 The fort served as a prison during and after the Civil War, after which its use declined.
 Eventually, the fort became a national monument in the early 20th century and later a national park.
 The place itself is very peaceful and quiet.
 As you wander the ruins of Fort Jefferson, you might wonder what life looked like when there were hundreds of military personnel and their families stationed here.